About & Contact

 Colophon

 kle·pas serves as a personal platform to write about work, studies, typography, and whatever else happens to strike my fancy.
-It also functions as my portfolio.
+It also functions as my (current mini) portfolio.

 Typography